Nebucatnetzer/Learning_python/pypet/things_to_add.md

     * let it get sick if it's health is low, by random chance or if there's too much poop
     * let it age
     * decrease the hunger value after x seconds
     * add sleep function, you have to switch the lights off otherwise it will have nightmare and loose one health point.
+* add the possibility to get sick.
+Maybe compare two random numbers.